 – Watering the plants

 Make a list of household goods, personal belongings, valuable so that they can be accounted for and property distributed.

 The ashes can be collected approximately two days after the service.

-There are no rules to when a headstone needs to installed.
-Many families unveil the headstone one year after the passing and this in turn becomes a one year anniversary gathering.
+There are no rules as to when a headstone needs to be installed.
+Many families unveil the headstone one year after the passing and this, in turn, becomes a one-year anniversary gathering.

 HonourThem can recommend a Monumental Mason within your area.

 This is 100% hardest thing you will ever have to deal with.
 We have a list of Grief Support services here.
 Your family doctor can also recommend bereavement support services in your area.